 The scavenging ability of the natural antioxidants of the soymilk towards the stable free radical DPPH was measured by the method of Mensor et al. (2001).

-The Soymilk sample (20μl) were added to 0.5 ml of 0.1M methanolic solution of DPPH (2,2-diphenyl-2-picryl hydrazyl hydrate) and 0.48 ml of methanol.
+The Soymilk samples (20μl) were added to 0.5 ml of 0.1M methanolic solution of DPPH (2,2-diphenyl-2-picryl hydrazyl hydrate) and 0.48 ml of methanol.
 The mixture was allowed to react at room temperature for 30 minutes.
 After 30 minutes of incubation, the scavenging ability was measured at 518 nm using a spectrophotometer (Genesys 10-S, USA).

 Scavenging activity % = [100-(AI-A0) ÷A0] ×100